vortexmakes/RKH/doc/readme.txt

 implementation and demostrates how to use the RKH API.

 \note
-See \ref Usage "Representing a state machine: step by step guide" section for more information about this.
+See \ref Usage "Representing a state machine: step by step" section for more information about this.

 \code